5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 - Copy the table length (in this case, `168`):</br>
 	![Tlength](https://user-images.githubusercontent.com/76865553/139952797-38e332bc-3fed-450e-83fb-afa4a955a932.png)</br>
 - Open your config and add a new rule under ACPI > delete.
 - Enter `444D4152` (HEX for "DMAR") in `TableSignature`.
 If you use OCAT, you can use the ASCII to HEX converter at the bottom of the app:</br>
 	![Drop](https://user-images.githubusercontent.com/76865553/139952827-a745cf27-a1f6-416e-ba0a-0ccab3c45884.png)</br>
-- In TableLength, enter the Length listed in the DMAR Table.
+- In `TableLength`, enter the Length listed in the DMAR Table.
 In this case `168`.
 - Save the Config.
 - Reboot.